refractionPOINT/lce_doc/docs/user_addons.md

 }
 ```

-The `_LC_METADATA` key has as a value a list of all the pieces of metadata you want to include.
+The `_LC_METADATA` key has as a value, a list of all the pieces of metadata you want to include.

 The `_LC_INDICATORS` is the normal list of indicators, but instead of having the metadata directly
 associated with each indicator as the value, it uses an integer that refers to the `_LC_METADATA`